CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 In a heat exchange boiler, it’s one big boiler with an isolated section within the boiler, supplying cooler water for brewing.
 In most cases, water constantly circulates via thermosiphon from the inner section out to the group head and back.
 That heats the group for temperature stability and cools the water within the inner section to a temperature appropriate for brewing.
 For controlling the temperature in the boiler, if you go back a few years, it was usually a pressurestat doing that.
 It measures the pressure within the boiler which equates to a temperature.

 In the last few years, more machines have started using PIDs to control temperature in HX boilers.
 PIDs are far more accurate than pressurestats.
 They use logic and very short pulses of energy to the heating element to eliminate the temperature swings.
 In a machine with a pressurestat in-boiler, temps can swing as much as five or ten degrees when the machine is sitting idle.
 Under PID control an HX boiler swings about one degree.
-Examples of machines with heat exchange boilers and PID control are the Profitec Pro 500 PID, Rocket Evo Rs, and Type Vs in the Giotto and Mozzafiatto models.
+A prime example a machine with a heat exchange boiler and PID control is the Profitec Pro 500 PID.

 Heat exchange machines using pressurestat-controlled temperature typically require a cooling flush prior to making espresso.
 The new crop of HX machines with PID do not.
 They produce accurate brew temps.
 Our scace testing shows manufacturers have done an outstanding job of engineering thermosiphon systems to avoid overheating brew water and produce accurate brew temps without flushing.